ARTICLE I - NAME

 There shall be four classes of membership to wit:

-Sec. (a) CORPORATE MEMBERS consisting Harbormasters and Port Administrators managing and operating State, Borough, or Municipal or private ports, harbors, or marinas on coastal or inland waters of Alaska. * BUSINESS TYPE: Public Ports.
+Sec. (a) CORPORATE MEMBERS consisting Harbormasters and Port Administrators managing and operating State, Borough, Municipal, or private ports, harbors, or marinas on coastal or inland waters of Alaska. * BUSINESS TYPE: Public Ports.
 (Amended 10/24/12)

 *Corporate membership shall be limited to one duly authorized member for any port or harbor represented.
 Upon termination of his/her position, he shall forfeit membership in these categories and be invited to join as an associate member.